AirMail - Concrete Batch Plant Permits

 Concrete batch plants are facilities that mix cement, sand, and aggregates with water to create the concrete used to construct bridges, buildings, roads, and more.
 While these projects are often necessary, living near one of these facilities can significantly impact your health and quality of life in a number of ways.
 Currently, there are no meaningful restrictions on where these facilities are constructed relative to homes, schools, parks, and other places where people live, work, and play.

-Concrete batch plants produce a lot of dust, especially the smallest and most difficult to detect dust, known as fine particulate matter, or PM2.5.
+Concrete batch plants (and other aggregate processing) produce a lot of dust, especially the smallest and most difficult to detect dust, known as fine particulate matter, or PM2.5.
 These particles are able to penetrate deep into the lungs and may enter your bloodstream.
 This kind of pollution can pose serious health risks:

 • It can lead to heart and lung disease, as well as cancer, and is known to affect lung development in children;